A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 Here’s a question I received about breaking into stand-up comedy:

 I want to break into the comedy business.
 I want to send clips of my act to talent agencies.
-How many clips should I have to send to a talent agency?
+How many clips should I send to a talent agency?

-So in this article I’m going to provide some insight of what’s involved with “breaking into” stand-up comedy and engaging talent agencies when the time is right.
+So in this article, I’m going to provide some insight into what’s involved in “breaking into” stand-up comedy and engaging talent agencies when the time is right.

 Part 1

-Let’s start with this first sentence leading up to the question that is being asked:
+Let’s start with the first sentence leading up to the question being asked:

 I want to break into the comedy business.

-For starters, they would need to have a polished stand-up routine, complete with clever jokes, stories and observations.
-They would also need to have a demo tape already prepared to show the agency, showcasing their comedic talents.
+For starters, a comedian needs to have a polished stand-up routine, complete with clever jokes, stories, and observations.
+They also need to have a demo tape ready to showcase their comedic talents to an agency.

-If all that is already in place, then the next step is to research potential talent agencies, understand what kind of services they offer and approach the one that best fits the comedian’s needs.
+If all that is already in place, the next step is to research potential talent agencies, understand what services they offer, and approach the one that best fits the comedian’s needs.

-After that, it’s simply a matter of creating a good impression with the agency and let the rest take care of itself.
+After that, it’s simply a matter of creating a good impression with the agency and letting the rest take care of itself.

-Now, let’s take a look at the things a comedian would need to have lined up before contacting a talent agency.
+Now, let’s take a look at what a comedian needs to have lined up before contacting a talent agency.

 Part 2